apache/spark/docs/sql-programming-guide.md

 </div>

 <div data-lang="java" markdown="1">
+The `sql` function on a `SparkSession` enables applications to run SQL queries programmatically and returns the result as a `Dataset<Row>`.

 {% highlight java %}
 SparkSession spark = ... // An existing SparkSession
 Dataset<Row> df = spark.sql("SELECT * FROM table")